elfhosted/elfhosted.com/docs/app/seerrbridge.md

 ## How to use SeerrBridge

-You'll need some environment variables before you launch SeerrBridge, and even more environment variables to actually make it work!
+You'll need some unique environment variables before you launch SeerrBridge, as indicated below.

 ### SeerrBridge

 While usually environment variables can be managed via [ElfBot][elfbot], since `RD_ACCESS_TOKEN` contains quotes and spaces, it's simpler and safer to bypass ElfBot, and create a ConfigMap directly in Kubernetes Dashboard.

-From Kubernetes Dashboard, click the `+` icon to create a new resource:
+From [Kubernetes Dashboard][kubernetes-dashboard], click the `+` icon to create a new resource:

 ![](/images/gluetun-configmap-1.png)